Vaccine manufacturing facility expansion

 Construction of the project started in November 2018 and was completed in June 2022.
 It created more than 80 highly skilled jobs.

-Seqirus vaccine manufacturing facility location details
+Location of Seqirus’ vaccine manufacturing facility

-The business park is located 22 miles (35.4km) away from the Raleigh-Durham International Airport and is designated as a foreign trade zone.
+The business park is located 22 miles (35.4km) from the Raleigh-Durham International Airport and is designated as a foreign trade zone.
 It offers companies between five and 50 acres of land ready for development.

 Seqirus vaccine manufacturing facility expansion and process technology details

-The US Food and Drug Administration (FDA) licensed the facility for the production of Flucelvax in 2014.
+The US Food and Drug Administration (FDA) licensed the facility to produce Flucelvax in 2014.

 Marketing commentary on Seqirus

-Seqirus is a subsidiary of CSL, formed following the acquisition of Novartis’ influenza vaccine unit in February 2016 and integrated with bioCSL, the vaccines division of CSL.
+Seqirus is a subsidiary of CSL formed following the acquisition of Novartis’ influenza vaccine unit in February 2016 and integrated with CSL’s vaccines division, bioCSL.